 The Corporation's primary business is owning, managing and renting self storage and portable storage space to individuals and commercial customers.
 The Corporation also stores, shreds, and manages documents and records for its customers.
-As of January 26, 2022, the common shares of the Company are publicly traded on the TSX, prior to that on the TSX Venture Exchange, under the symbol 'SVI'.
+The common shares of the Company are publicly traded on the TSX under the symbol 'SVI'.

-As of December 31, 2022, SVI owned 206 stores and 4,527 portable storage units across Canada, for a total of 11,422,068 square feet of rentable storage space in 101,303 rental units.
+As of March 31, 2023, SVI owned 207 stores and 4,527 portable storage units across Canada, for a total of 11,463,399 square feet of rentable storage space in 101,304 rental units.
 The stores operate under the Access Storage, Depotium Mini-Entrepots and Sentinel Storage brands.
 Our portable storage business operates under the Cubeit and PUPS brands.
 Our records management business operates under the RecordXpress brand.

-In addition to our owned stores, SVI manages 32 stores that are owned by third parties for a management fee, bringing the total number of stores owned and managed to 238.
+In addition to our owned stores, SVI manages 32 stores that are owned by third parties for a management fee, bringing the total number of stores owned and managed to 239.